ipdk-io/networking-recipe/docs/updates/development-update-23.21.md

 `sgnmi_cli` is a gNMI client tool that defaults to secure mode.
 See the [sgnmi_cli guide](../clients/sgnmi_cli.rst) for more information.

+## Component Changes

+### Kernel Monitor

+The Kernel Monitor has been updated to support ES2K.

+krnlmon is enabled by default for DPDK and ES2K builds.
+It can be suppressed by specifying `--no-krnlmon` on the `make-all.sh` command line.
+It can also be disabled at runtime by specifying `-disable_krnlmon` on the `infrap4d` command line.

 ### OVS

 Open vSwitch (OVS) and the OVS P4Runtime Library (`ovs-p4rt`) are enabled by